Binance Market Update (2022-08-09)

 Binance

 Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include SPELL, REN, and OG, up by 16%, 9%, and 8%, respectively.
+Market outperformers include SPELL, TRB, and OG, up by 30%, 19%, and 8%, respectively.

 Top stories of the day: